wasabibit/WBTMXTool/README.md

 **[WBTMXTool](https://www.wasabibit.com/wbtmxtool/)** is a tool that makes it easy to scale [TMX](http://www.mapeditor.org/) assets between HD and SD.
 It has been created by **[WasabiBit](https://www.wasabibit.com)** and made available publicly for free to be used as a useful tool for game developers.

-#### Did you like the tool?
->Please Like it and follow us on Twitter and Facebook if you liked the tool.
->If you have any questions or enhancement requests, please visit the original post [here](https://www.wasabibit.com/wbtmxtool/) and add comments on the page.

 ### A Story - Background

 [Note: Original post written back in 2010]